Employee Benefits Statistics

 8. Employee bonus statistics unveil that employees prefer personalized, spontaneous rewards over money.

 Quite surprisingly, 66% of employees said they’d rather take two concert tickets of their choice than receive cash added to their paycheck three times the value of the tickets.
-Non-personalized small gifts like chocolate or cake aren’t as desired, where only 35% would rather receive these token gifts instead of money added to their salary.
+Employee engagement statistics indicate that non-personalized small gifts like chocolate or cake aren’t as desired, where only 35% would rather receive these token gifts instead of money added to their salary.

 (NORTHSTAR meetings group)